Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 “She was always of Indian heritage, and she was only promoting Indian heritage. ...
 And then all of a sudden she made a turn, and she went [and] she became a Black person,” Mr. Trump said, to astonished gasps and scattered boos from the crowd of Black journalists.

 Mr. Trump’s comments caused an immediate firestorm.
-Ms. Harris has always identified as biracial – her mother is an immigrant from India, and her father is a Black immigrant from Jamaica.
+Ms. Harris has always identified as biracial – her mother was an immigrant from India, and her father is a Black immigrant from Jamaica.
 She attended Howard University, a historically Black university.

 It’s just the latest example of the former president attacking his political foes with volatile rhetoric about their race, cultural background, or gender.